damajor/BALD/README.md

 > **Notes regarding MP4:**
 > While MP4 conversion is supported, OGA is recommended.
-> Thumbnails on MP4 may not always works.
+> Thumbnails on MP4 may not always work.
-> Moreover for high quality MP4/AAC encoding, ffmpeg requires to be compiled with non-free codecs.
+> Moreover, for high quality MP4/AAC encoding, FFmpeg requires to be compiled with non-free codecs.
 OGG Vorbis gives better results, better compression, better compression quality out of the box and good compatibility ;)

 # Feature details